Terpentin Teufel

 Jump (double jump possible by repeated pressing)

-Shooting with color
+Shoot with color

-Reset level (keeps all colors already found)
+Reset level (keeps all found colors)

 Reset the game (start at level 1 again)